getoptimum/docs/docs/guides/01-getting-started-cli.md

 The **Optimum Proxies** removes that complexity:

 * Acts as **points of entry**.
-* Maintains connections to multiple OptimumP2P nodes.
+* Maintains connections to multiple Optimum Network nodes.
 * Enforces thresholds and applies filters.
 * Tracks usage and applies fair rate limits.